You’ve been on a spiritual path for a while but still feel stuck and frustrated, at a standstill.

 You’ll have to walk your own path, but I’d be honoured to walk alongside you for a while.

-Besides my one to one consultations, I speak publicly and have been featured at the Heart, Mind and Body Festival, interviewed by Executive Lifestyle, on WKRZ 91.3, 93.8 Live, Razor TV and Primetime Morning on Channel News Asia.
+Besides my one to one consultations, I speak publicly and have been featured at the Heart, Mind and Body Festival, interviewed by Connected Women, on WKRZ 91.3, 93.8 Live, Razor TV and Primetime Morning on Channel News Asia.

 ‘Working with you was an awakening and a release at the same time.
 You made me realise that the answers were within me all the time and that I knew what should be done but was afraid or too guilty to act on it.